 Our graduates are able to place the perspectives of the Central-Eastern European region in a framework of International Relations in solving legal and economic challenges.
 We train professionals in the study of the fundamental institutions, resources and processes, both in legislation and in practice, that define the most important economic powers in international, European and other contexts.

 As graduates, our students are familiar with the social implications of these legal and political institutions, resources and processes that might influence the economy, politics and society of other countries as well.
-Graduates of the Faculty usually pursue careers in government or the public sector at international firms or civil organisations.
+Graduates of the program usually pursue careers in government or the public sector at international firms, multinational corporations or civil society organisations.
 There is also the opportunity to continue studies in PhD programmes.

 Level of the programme: Master